hyperium/tonic/tonic-examples/routeguide-tutorial.md

 ```

 When our server boots, we are going to deserialize our features vector from a json file.
-Create the data file and some helper code to read and deserialize our features.
+Create the data file and a helper module to read and deserialize our features.

 ```shell
 $ mkdir data && touch data/route_guide_db.json
 $ touch src/data.rs
 ```

-You can find our example `RouteGuide` server in
-[tonic-examples/src/routeguide/server.rs][routeguide-server]

 You can find our example json data in [tonic-examples/data/route_guide_db.json][route-guide-db] and
 the corresponding `data` module to load and deserialize it in